 However, this is a rather ‘heaty’ soup.
 So we normally not make it when the weather is too hot or drink too much of it.
 One or two bowls is quite enough.

 Note: There are many variation to this herbal remedy.
 To make it less bitter, we normally add black dates, red dates, and honey dates.
-My family alternate between two formula.
+My family alternate between two formulas.
 This particular recipe is my personal favourite.

 Enjoy (if you can)!